Inukares/Leetcode-Questions/README.md

 ## Challenge - complete one question of your choosing every day.

-I will keep updating this repository with progress of my work as part of documenting the journey that software development is.
+I will keep updating this repository with progress of my work as part of documenting the journey that software development is

+- [ x ] 	Maximum Depth of Binary Tree - 15.02.2020
+- [ x ] 	Same Tree - 16.02.2020
+- [ x ] 	Binary Tree Level Order Traversal - 18.02.2020
+- [ x ] 	Kth Smallest Element in a BST - 20.02.2020